-- Check that you’ve got all the car’s manuals, the service history booklet and the V5C vehicle registration document (logbook).
+- Check you’ve got all the car’s manuals, the service history booklet and the V5C vehicle registration document (logbook).

-- Check the car outside and inside, making a written note of anything that’s not quite right – down to the tiniest of scratches.
+- Check the car outside and inside, making a written note of anything not quite right – down to the tiniest of scratches.

 - Check the paintwork, then look at the lines and gaps around the panels to make sure they’ve been properly fitted.